nordic-institute/X-Road-development/NFR.md

 7.1.2 The component is allowed to send e-mails only through an external mail agent (for example, postfix).

-7.1.3 All distributed components of the application MUST be packaged for the platforms defined in section 3.5.
-Source code MUST be supplemented with scripts required to build packages for the supported platforms.
+7.1.3 All distributed components of the application MUST have native Linux packages for the platforms defined in section 3.5.
+Source code MUST be supplemented with scripts required to build the native packages for the supported platforms.
+Instead, Docker is a special case and packages included in the images MAY vary on a case-by-case basis.

 ### 7.2 Installation and settings